iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/revokeallaccessobservable.md

 ```

 {% hint style="info" %}
-You need to explicitly subscribe to the observable for `dataProtector` to actually revoke all access.
+You must explicitly subscribe to the observables for `dataProtector` to revoke access.
 {% endhint %}

 ### Return value example